AnakKucingTerbang/sqlv/README.md

 # sqlv

 A modern, zero-dependency terminal SQLite viewer written in Rust.
-Browse tables or run SELECT queries — all from your terminal.
+Single static binary you can drop into any docker container with one line, no runtime needed.

 ```
 ┌─────────────────────────┬───────────────────────────────────────────────────┐